-Essays are often the hardest part of the application for international b-school applicants who don't speak English as their first language.
+Essays are, generally speaking, even more difficult for international b-school applicants who don't speak English as their first language.

 It's not just a question of knowing vocabulary and grammar.
 It's also understanding how to present information or make an argument effectively.
 You can't just translate something from your native language into English and expect that it will work.